xebialabs-community/xld-helm-plugin/README.md

 * Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-helm-plugin/releases) into the `XL_DEPLOY_SERVER/plugins` directory.
 * Restart the XL Deploy server.

+## Sample Configuration
+A sample configuration is available in the project.
+`` xl apply --xl-deploy-url http://localhost:4541 -f xebialabs.yaml ``

 ## Features

 ## References